NicoJuicy/LearnML/ml/diagnose_overfitting.md

 Here are some notes on analyzing overfitting and underfitting.

+## Selecting meaningful features

+Here are some common solutions to reduce the generalization error:

+- Collect more training data

+- Introduce a penalty for complexity via regularization

+- Choose a simpler model with fewer parameters

+- Reduce the dimensionality of the data

+Collecting more training data is often not applicable.

+In the next chapter, we will learn about a useful technique to check whether more training data is helpful at all.

+Here we look at some ways to reduce overfitting using regularization and dimensionality reduction via feature selection.

+Another useful approach to select relevant features from a dataset is to use a random forest which is an ensemble technique.

 ## Principles of Overfitting and Underfitting

 ### Bias/Variance Trade-off

-Underfitting is a situation when your model is too simple for your data (high bias).
+_Underfitting_ is when your model is too simple for your data (high bias).

-Overfitting is a situation when your model is too complex for your data (high variance).
+_Overfitting_ is when your model is too complex for your data (high variance) but does not generalize well to new data.

 In the bias/variance trade-off, here are possible values: